Relaxo143/Bitcoin-RPC-Rebroadcaster/README.md

 3) Click on JSON

-4) Scroll all the way down where you'll find a '"hex":' field.
+4) Scroll all the way down where you'll find a `"hex":` field.

 5) Copy everything from it except the quotation marks --> This is your raw transaction in hex format.

 Alternatively, you can also use your own node for this task.
-Open the RPC console in the debug window and enter 'getrawtransaction yourTXID' Bitcoin Core will return your transaction in hex format.
+Open the RPC console in the debug window and enter `getrawtransaction yourTXID`
+Bitcoin Core will return your transaction in hex format.